KxSystems/docs/docs/ml/toolkit/graph/pipeline.md

 	2. Retrieve the longest path for each node in the graph.
 	3. Find all dependencies for each of the longest paths.
 	4. Reverse the ordering of the longest paths to ensure they are in the correct execution order.
-	5. Retrieve the optimal execution order of nodes defined by 'razing' the ordered longest paths together and taking the distinct elements.
+	5. Retrieve the optimal execution order of nodes defined by 'razing' the longest paths (longest first) together and taking the distinct elements.
 2. Based on the graph structure generate a schema containing the following information
-	1. Boolean highlighting if the node been executed successfully.
+	1. Boolean highlighting if the node has been executed successfully.
-	2. Any issues arisen in execution and what was the error.
+	2. Any issues which arise in execution and what was the error.
 	3. The outputs of individual nodes at intermediate steps in execution and following complete execution of the pipeline.
 	4. The inputs required for the execution of a node in the order they are to be applied to the functionality contained within the node.
 	5. The expected input and output types of a node.
 	6. The function to be applied on the relevant datasets.
+	7. The mapping required to correctly populate the inputs to a node with required outputs from another node.
-	7. The expected ordering of inputs to the node to ensure that the variable ordering is correct on node execution.
+	8. The expected ordering of inputs to the node to ensure that the variable ordering is correct on node execution.
-3. Populate the pipeline schema with the node function, inputs and outputs with rows populated based on ordering retrieved from the generation of the optimal path.
+3. Populate the pipeline schema with the node function, inputs, outputs and output mapping, with rows populated based on ordering retrieved from the generation of the optimal path.

 ### Pipeline Execution